PlanIt-Org/Capstone/planning/user_stories.md

 ## Problem Statement

 Planning a hangout, trip or other event can be complex, often requiring multiple apps for navigation, transport, weather, and location info.
+Instagram polls go unanswered, and its hard to put the cognitive effort forward to make a plan happen.
+Even then, people have their own preferences based on mood, dietary restrictions and more.

+Our all-in-one planner, PlanIt, streamlines this by solving these problems and putting different tools together into a single, user-friendly platform.
+Users can select locations, filter preferences based on known constraints, and invite friends and colleagues within a few button presses.

 ## User Roles